whipowill/d2-plugy-qol/Guides/Stash.md

 # D2QOL | Stash

 This is the best way I've come up w/ to organize my PlugY stash.
 This format tries to take advantage of the buttons that let you skip pages by 10s and 100s.
-So even though this format uses hundreds of pages, you can arrive at the you want in just a few clicks.
+So even though this format uses hundreds of pages, you can arrive at the page you want in just a few clicks.

-## ``1-99`` - Mats
+### ``1-99`` - Mats

 - ``1`` - Items To Be Sorted Later
 - ``10`` - Runes